Qualcomm forecasts current-quarter revenue above estimates

 The chipmaker said its forecast includes an estimate of the potential impact of the recent coronavirus outbreak in China, adding that the actual impact may differ.

-Qualcomm, which generates most of its profits by licensing its technology to mobile phone makers and others, said the segment reported revenue of $1.54 billion in the first quarter, above estimates of $1.41 billion, according to FactSet.
+Qualcomm, which generates most of its profits by licensing its technology to mobile phone makers and others, said the segment reported revenue of $1.40 billion in the first quarter, compared to estimates of $1.41 billion, according to FactSet.

 Excluding items, the company earned 99 cents per share, topping analysts’ average estimate of 85 cents.